 Creating the Green Thumbs of Tomorrow!

-Team Green is designed for children ages 7-12 (3rd - 5th Grade).
-5 sessions are spaced out over the course of the summer that engage and expose the children to many different aspects of a botancial garden.
-Class size is limted to 20 children and take place from 1:00pm - approx. 2:30pm.
+Sessions: 12 sessions are spaced out over the course of the summer that engage and expose the children to many different aspects of a botanical garden.

 How to Register: Stop by the Front Desk of the McCrory Gardens Education & Visitor Center or call (605) 688-6707.
 (Registration deadline: May 1st)

 1. Week of June 3rd – Get to know McCrory Tour - We will cover what a botanical garden is and what they do while touring the grounds and facilities.